Rate Limits

 Automation Runs

-An automation run is a single action when an automation is triggered.
+An automation run is a metric of usage for no-code automations/integrations.
+An automation run is accounted for each time a separate automation action is performed.
 If an automation fires 5 actions, it'll count as 5 automation runs.

 Zapier Automation and Integration